Three-phase electric power: Single-phase loads

 The currents returning from the customers' premises to the supply transformer all share the neutral wire.
 If the loads are evenly distributed on all three phases, the sum of the returning currents in the neutral wire is approximately zero.
 Any unbalanced phase loading on the secondary side of the transformer will use the transformer capacity inefficiently.

-If the supply neutral is broken, phase-to-neutral voltage is no longer maintained.
-Phases with higher relative loading will experience reduced voltage, and phases with lower relative loading will experience elevated voltage, up to the phase-to-phase voltage.
+If the supply neutral is broken, line-to-neutral voltage is no longer maintained.
+Phases with higher relative loading will experience reduced voltage, and phases with lower relative loading will experience elevated voltage, up to the line-to-line voltage.

 A high-leg delta provides phase-to-neutral relationship of V_{LL} = 2 V_{LN}, however, LN load is imposed on one phase.
 A transformer manufacturer's page suggests that LN loading not exceed 5% of transformer capacity.

 Since √3 ≈ 1.73, defining V_{LN} as 100% gives V_{LL} ≈ 100% × 1.73 = 173%.
 If V_{LL} was set as 100%, then V_{LN} ≈ 57.7%.